lacegiovanni17/Story/README.md

 # Story
 My masterpiece.

+## Show your support
+Please give a ⭐️ if you like this project!
 #Goals⚽️
 *💻 This project is an open source project to get familiar with git & github, it involves merging, pulling, forking and editing.
 Bug fixes and improvemets are welcome here!